There are many reasons why your AC system freezes up.

 - Grating from piping rubbing against other components

 - Broken valves

 How long your system has been running and the spot of the leak play a part in whether you should repair or replace your AC system.

 Filthy evaporator coil—As time passes, the evaporator coil gets dirty and creates issues resembling a clogged filter.
 You’ll progressively get lower airflow until your system freezes or quits cooling.
 You’ll need to call Service Experts Heating & Air Conditioning to take care of the problem.

 Broken blower motor or relay—A blower motor going at an incorrect speed or not turning on at all can lead to freezing.
 It may also be sporadic, running at top speed and going slower after it gets warm.
 Or a relay can force it to run one time and not the next.
 In either situation, you will need to call Service Experts Heating & Air Conditioning to repair the trouble.

-Booking yearly AC maintenance or heat pump maintenance may help you skip this issue.
+Booking yearly AC maintenance may help you skip this issue.
 Our professionals will comprehensively examine and clean your system, which often allows us to discover little issues before they turn into large troubles.